celineli99/celineli99.github.io/_posts/2021-04-18-Remake-of-blog.md

 #### Benefits of SSG

-1. Reducing site complexity: SSGs
+1. Reducing site complexity
 2. No need to manage databases and therefore higher security
 3. Low to no cost for support and maintenance

 One disadvantage of SSG is that it requires a few more technical skills.
-After all, tools like Wordpress are so great because they are so user-friendly and operate according to "What you see is what you get".
+After all, tools like Wordpress are so great because they are so user-friendly and effortless to use.
 You just drag and drop your components of your website.
 This is not the case for SSG.

 #### Types of SSG